erikpukinskis/prototype-narrative-editor/README.md

 There's a bunch going on in that code.
 It loads a library called [Express](http://expressjs.com/) that knows how to talk to web browsers.
 It loads another library called [Marked](https://github.com/chjj/marked) that knows how to convert Markdown into HTML.

-But the only thing you really need to know about that code is that it starts a web server that spits out the HTML version of our README file whenever you visit '/' on the server.
-In our case that's the slash on the end of <http://narrativejs.herokuapp.com/>.
+But the only thing you really need to know about that code is that it starts a web server that spits out the HTML version of our README file whenever a web browser asks for it.

 The system
 ----------